 The property of Schoonselhof was purchased by the city in 1911 and opened as a public cemetery in 1921.
-The cemetery is set up as a park, with long lanes, a wide variety of trees and well kept flowerbeds.
 It is a great place to take a walk and pay a visit to countless famous Belgians who have found their final resting place among the trees and birds.

 St Barbara is a Catholic cemetery located in the northern part of Haarlem, in the Netherlands.
-It is situated in the midst of a residential area.
-Houses surround it and a big road with shops is across the street from the entrance.
-But inside its gates, you find a quiet small cemetery that emanates eternal peace.
+Inside its gates, you find a quiet small cemetery that emanates eternal peace.

 De Nieuwe Ooster is the largest cemetery in Amsterdam.
-It replaced the older Oosterbegraafplaats in 1894 and a crematory was added in 1994, which upped its title to “Nieuwe” (Dutch for new.)
 Initially designed by landscape architect Leonard Springer, it covers almost 75 acres and accommodates a wide variety of old and modern graves, as well as a funeral museum and a gorgeous arboretum.